khoanmtk/convert-support/README.md

 ## md-to-enex.py

-Convert from markdown to Evernote format.
+Convert Markdown to Evernote. md to enex

 I use vscode foam and obsidian to manage my knowledge.
 But I have problem when fast access it by phone.
 Evernote is good at searching and support multi platform.